open-ephys/onix-docs/source/Getting Started/index.rst

    :ref:`following these steps <headstage_setup>`.
 Be sure to read :ref:`this
    page on the voltage supplied to the headstage <tether_voltage>` to prevent damaging your headstage.
-#.
-Test the installation.

-   .. todo:: Bonsai workflows for testing each component

 Using ONIX
 --------------------------------
-ONIX uses Bonsai for data acquisition.
-See the :ref:`bonsai_gettingstarted` page to learn how to install Bonsai and use it to acquire from ONIX.
+Have a look at the :ref:`software_guide` page to explore software options and for intefacing with ONIX hardware.